How to Take Birth Control Pills

-Take your hormone pills every day, at about the same time of day.
-To stay on track and prevent pregnancy, try these easy tricks:footnote 1
+Take your birth control pills every day, at about the same time of day.
+To help yourself remember to take your pills and prevent pregnancy, try these easy tricks.

-Use your calendar.
-Mark the days you will start new packs.
+Mark the days when you will start new packs.
 You might even want to cross off each day you take your pill.